Tips & Advice for Owning & Maintaining Your Heat Pump

 CONTROLLING YOUR HEAT PUMP

-Heat pumps are controlled by the end user through the room stats.
+Heat pumps are controlled by the end user via the wall-mounted room stats.
 The room stats are basically a switch for turning on and off your heat pump system.

 Comfort levels are increased or decreased by the room stat by increasing or decreasing the temperature by the up arrow or the down arrow or by a rotary dial in some cases.